pdreker/fritz_exporter/README.md

 It has been tested against an AVM Fritz!Box 7590 (DSL), a Fritz!Repeater 2400 and a Fritz!WLAN Repeater 1750E.
 If you have another box and data is missing, please file an issue or PR on GitHub.

+## Attention - Prometheus required

+As the scope of this exporter lies on a typical home device, this also means that there are a lot of people interested in it, who may not have had any contact with [Prometheus](https://prometheus.io/).
+As a result if this there have been some misunderstandings in the past, how this all works.

+To avoid frustration you will need to know this:

+**You must setup and configure Prometheus separately!** If you are running in plain docker or docker-compose there is a docker-compose setup for Prometheus at <https://github.com/vegasbrianc/prometheus> which also includes Grafana to actually produce dashboards.
+This may work out of the box or can be used as a starting point.

+The whole setup required is:

+* fritz_exporter: connects to your Fritz device, reads the metrics and makes them available in a format Prometheus understands
+* prometheus: connects to the exporter at regular time intervals, reads the data and stores it in its database
+* grafana: connects to prometheus and can query the database of metrics for timeseries and create dashboards from it.

+**You cannot connect grafana to the exporter directly.
+This will not work**.

 ## Metrics

 The following groups of metrics are currently available: